codingfriendsfun/pcc/README.md

 For each chapter, create a directory.
 Easiest way to do so is to run:

-`mkdir ch1`
+`mkdir chapter_01`

 *The command mkdir is short for "make directory" and will create a directory with the name you specify.*

-For each exercise, create a file with the name of the exercise.
+For each exercise, create a file with the number of the exercise, unless the exercise specifies you name the file something specific.
 You can do this by saving a file from the IDE, or by running (ex):

 `touch 2-1.py`